Sia Docs

 1. Navigating the V2 Hardfork

-The Sia network is hardforking to radically update Sia's consensus code, bringing huge benefits to performance, scalability, and functionality.
+The Sia network forked to radically update Sia's consensus code, bringing huge benefits to performance, scalability, and functionality.
 Given the significance of this hardfork, we've come to refer to it as Sia v2.

-Upgrading to Sia v2 will be necessary to send or store coins, rent, or host after the fork.
-Every user, exchange, mining pool, wallet, and integration should upgrade on the timelines found below.
+Upgrading to Sia v2 is necessary to send or store coins, rent, or host after the fork.
+Every user, exchange, mining pool, wallet, and integration must upgrade.

 If you are using Sia Central's lite wallet